wp-plugins/bns-inline-asides/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.1 =
+* Released May 2014
+* Moved custom CSS folder location to `/wp-content/bns-customs/`
+* Move JavaScript enqueue to footer
+* Updated required version to 3.6 due to use of optional filter variable in `shortcode_atts`
+* Updated WordPress version compatibility
+* Updated copyright years

 = 1.0.3 =
 * Released December 2013
 * Code reformatting to better reflect WordPress Coding Standards (see https://gist.github.com/Cais/8023722)